 Carrie revealed she would be studying elsewhere the following year and promised to write.
 I don’t remember getting any letters, but I do remember her arguing with another student about the use of peyote.
 “You always get sick the first time,” she insisted.
 Good to know, although I never tested her theory.

 Dave observed that we were still amicable in spite of all our differences and that I was a beautiful person.
-Maybe Dave grew up to be a Republican.
+Differences?
 No clue.

 Ellis felt our shared biology class was a waste of time.
 Not me.
 I remember Mrs. Katzman announcing on the first day that she would explain the difference between “organic, orgasms and organisms.”
 That kind of talk would likely get her fired today.
 Her yearbook message to me?
 “I’ll never forget you in those weird striped socks!”

 Someone with an illegible signature wrote: “Long live the bass.”
-On the first day of orchestra class, I chose an instrument that was taller than I was.
+On the first day of orchestra class in junior high, I chose an instrument that was taller than I was.
 (Full disclosure: a string bass is still taller than I am.)
 Somehow, I managed to get it into my mom’s 1968 Chevrolet Nova so I could practice over the Christmas break.

 Mark (or perhaps Mary) signed page 105 because he (or she) was featured in both the Hiking Club and Ski Club photos on that page.
 I recognize almost no one.
 This classmate also confessed half the people pictured were not members of either club.
 Wait, we had a hiking club?